SDWebImage/SDWebImageAVIFCoder/README.md

 ## AV1 Codec

-libavif is a still image codec.
+libavif is a image codec.
 But AVIF is based on the AV1 Video standard.
 So it need a AV1 codec for support.
 This relationship is just like HEIF(image) and HEVC(video) codec.

+You can choose the codec and use `libavif` CocoaPods subspec to choose the one you'd like.

 ### aom

 By default, libavif is built with [aom](https://aomedia.googlesource.com/aom/) codec support. aom is the first AV1 codec during the standard draft implementation.
+The aom support both decodinng and encoding

 ### dav1d (Decoding)